-America's next generation of leadership has a unique opportunity to forge a new path and lead our nation into the future, which is why MAP is committed to activating our nation's youngest leaders and lawmakers to re-establish political cooperation across parties and defeat the polarization and gridlock that is holding back our government and country.
+America's next generation has a unique opportunity to forge a new path and lead our nation into the future.
+That is why MAP is committed to activating our nation's youngest leaders and lawmakers to re-establish political cooperation across parties and defeat the polarization and gridlock holding back our government and country.

 Representatives Stephanie Murphy (D-FL) and Carlos Curbelo (R-FL), Vice Chair and Co-Chair of the Congressional Future Caucus, released a statement this morning regarding after the passage of the omnibus, which contained Rep. Murphy’s bipartisan bill to repeal the decades-old provision restricting federally-sponsored gun violence research, of which Rep. Curbelo was the first Republican cosponsor:

 U.S. Congresswoman Stephanie Murphy, D-Fla., today introduced a bipartisan bill to help the more than 200,000 servicemembers who leave the military each year successfully transition to civilian life and provide for their families.
 Congressman Jack Bergman, R-Mich., Congressman Carlos Curbelo, R-Fla., and Congresswoman Kyrsten Sinema, D-Ariz., are helping to introduce the bill with Murphy.
 Bergman is a retired three-star Marine Corps general, and Curbelo and Sinema serve as co-chairs of the Congressional Future Caucus, of which Murphy is a vice-chair.